Security+ Job Outlook and Opportunities

 What does the current job market look like for those certified?

 To put it simply, the cybersecurity job market has never looked better for those who are certified in IT security.
 In fact, it would be hard to think of another industry that can offer the same type of job security to individuals.

 All of IT is seeing an upward trend for very understandable reasons.
 We’re living in the digital age, which means companies are constantly looking to expand or improve their IT infrastructure; doing so often involves a direct impact on their ROI.

 The great thing about the Security+ certification is that it’s not vendor-specific, which will give you a much better chance of landing entry-level jobs across the industry.
 It also helps that this certification is known all over the world with such a long history.

-In 2016, almost 27,000 jobs required that applicants have a Security+ certification in 2016.
+In 2016, almost 27,000 jobs required that applicants have a Security+ certification.
 As the need for better network security measures and risk management practices increases, you can expect that businesses and organizations will continue to look for applicants with this qualification.